pollier/vouch-proxy/examples/OpenResty/README.md

 ## Instructions

 You can replace nginx with OpenResty very easily.
-OpenResty installation documents can be found here: [here](https://openresty.org/en/installation.html)
+OpenResty installation documents can be found [here](https://openresty.org/en/installation.html).

 | File                              | Description |